wenyuzhao/wenyuzhao.github.io/_posts/2015-01-06-19-05-Master-Theorem.md

 In the analysis of algorithms, the master theorem provides a solution in asymptotic terms (using Big O notation) for recurrence relations of types that occur in the analysis of many divide and conquer algorithms.

 This explanation might be very complicated.
-In brief, Master Theorem is a theorem about Big Theta notation.
+In brief, Master Theorem is a theorem to calculate complexity.
 Is it more familiar?
-It is a way to describe the complexity of a algorithm.

 For example: